epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 Try the following:

 ```
-cd /epics/ioc
 ibek dev instance /workspaces/t01-services/services/bl01t-ea-cam-01

 # check the it worked - should see a symlink to the config folder
+cd /epics/ioc
 ls -l config
 # now start the IOC by running the standard entry point script
 ./start.sh
 # you should now see the IOC instance startup and show the ioc shell prompt
 ```

-This removed any existing config folder and replaced it with the config from the IOC instance bl01t-ea-cam-01 by symlinking to that IOC Instance's config folder.
+This removed any existing config folder and replaced it with the config from the IOC instance bl01t-ea-cam-01 by symlinking to its config folder.
 Note that we used a soft link, this means we can edit the config, restart the IOC to test it and the changes will already be in place in the beamline repository.

 ## Wrapping Up